Study: Is there a link between Alzheimer’s disease and hormone therapy?

 In contrast, Sarah Imaricio, head of strategic initiatives at Alzheimer’s Research UK, said in a statement: “This study does not show that hormonal therapy causes Alzheimer’s disease.
 The researchers did not look at whether the participants developed symptoms of dementia, and we cannot be sure of the relationship.” causality in this type of research.

 Imaricio, who was not involved in the study, added, “Hormonal therapy has important benefits for many women, helping to combat symptoms that menopause can cause,” adding that “women who are receiving, or considering receiving, hormone therapy should not delay it.”
-According to these results, anyone concerned about the effects of this treatment should speak to their doctor.
+According to these results, anyone concerned regarding the effects of this treatment should speak to their doctor.

 Hormone replacement therapy